Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Conclusions

 \section{Conclusions}

-We have presented an analysis of isovector charges and axial and electromagnetic form factors on seven 2+1-flavor Wilson-clover ensembles generated by the JLab/W\&M/LANL/MIT collaborations~\cite{JLAB:2016} and described in Table~\ref{tab:Ensembles}.
-This unitary clover-on-clover calculation is an improvement over our previous work using the non-unitary clover-on-HISQ formulation~\cite{Gupta:2018qil,Rajan:2017lxk,Jang:2019vkm,Jang:2019jkn}.
+We have presented an analysis of isovector charges and axial and electromagnetic form factors on seven 2+1-flavor Wilson-clover ensembles generated by the JLab/W\&M/LANL/MIT Collaborations~\cite{JLAB:2016} and described in Table~\ref{tab:Ensembles}.
+This unitary clover-on-clover calculation is an improvement over our previous work using the nonunitary clover-on-HISQ formulation~\cite{Gupta:2018qil,Rajan:2017lxk,Jang:2019vkm,Jang:2019jkn}.
 In addition, high-statistics data have allowed us to make significant progress in understanding key issues in controlling other systematic uncertainties including excited state contamination in various nucleon matrix elements.

-The excited-state contributions to each observable are analyzed using a number of possible estimates of the energy of the first excited state, which is assumed to provide the dominant contamination.
+The excited-state contributions to each observable are analyzed using a number of possible values of the energy of the first excited state, which is assumed to provide the dominant contamination.
 The axial form factors extracted including the low-lying multihadron $N \pi$ state satisfy the PCAC relation between them and are consistent with the pion-pole dominance hypothesis.
-We also find evidence that the $N \pi \pi$ state, theoretically supported by the vector-meson dominance hypothesis, contributes to the electric and magnetic form factors, which show much less sensitivity to the excited state mass gap, and the results agree with the Kelly parameterization of the experimental data.
+We also find evidence that the $N \pi \pi$ state, theoretically supported by the vector-meson dominance hypothesis, contributes to the electric and magnetic form factors.
+They show much less sensitivity to the excited state mass gap, and the results agree with the experimental data parameterized using the Kelly result~\cite{Kelly:2004hm}.

 Results of the pseudoscalar decay constant, $F_\pi$, after CCFV fits to data with two methods for renormalization are $F_\pi|_{{\rm Z}_1}= 93.0(3.9)$ (this CCFV fit is shown in Fig.~\ref{fig:gpiNN}) and $F_\pi|_{{\rm Z}_2}= 95.9(3.5)$.
 These estimates agree with the experimental value to within a few percent.
-The difference and the size of the errors, $\approx 4\%$, should be regarded as a measure of the overall accuracy of the CCFV fits with seven data points, especially in observables that show significant variations with respect to $\{a,M_\pi, M_\pi L\}$.
+Noting that $F_\pi$ data points have small statistical errors, the difference and the size of the errors after CCFV fits, $\approx 4\%$, should be regarded as a measure of the overall accuracy of the CCFV fits with seven data points, especially in observables that show significant variations with respect to $\{a,M_\pi, M_\pi L\}$.